Ciutat Vella: get the most out of a day in the heart of the city

 Colmado de La Lola Valencia

-On the international urban art map
+On the world map of urban art

 Calle de los colores Valencia